TaylanUB/scheme-bytestructures/README.md

       (make-bytestructure-descriptor
         `(,bs:vector 5 ,uint8-v3)))

-The size of a descriptor is asked via `bytestructure-descriptor-size`.
-Some descriptors might have dynamic sizes though, in which case the procedure cannot be used on solely the descriptor; it must be given a bytevector, an offset indicating where the described structure starts in the bytevector, and then the descriptor.
+The size of a descriptor is returned via the procedure `bytestructure-descriptor-size`.
+Some descriptors might have dynamic sizes though, in which case this procedure cannot be used on solely the descriptor; it must be given a bytevector, an offset indicating where the described structure starts in the bytevector, and then the descriptor.

+    (bytestructure-descriptor-size uint8-v3-v5)
+    => 15, because it's 3×5 8-bit integers in total.

+    (bytestructure-descriptor-size crazy-descriptor)
+    => error

+    (bytestructure-descriptor-size bv offset crazy-descriptor)
+    => whatever

 The "simple" type